MPNN: The General Message Passing Neural Network Framework

 Phase 2 — Aggregation:

-Aggregate all messages from neighbours. □ must be permutation-invariant (the order of neighbours does not matter): sum, mean, max, LSTM (with a random permutation of neighbours).
+Aggregate all messages from neighbours.
+The operator \(\square\) must be permutation-invariant — the order of neighbours must not matter, because \(\mathcal{N}(v)\) is a set, not a sequence.
+Usual choices: sum, mean, max; an LSTM only qualifies approximately, by being fed a random permutation of the neighbours.

 Phase 3 — Update: